About The Revolution

 ^ Brené Brown, “The Power of Vulnerability,” TED, TED Conferences, LLC, Dec.
 2010, web lecture, 2 Jan.
 2012.

 How to Operate from a Place of Abundance

-After reading Definition of Abundance, you may be in agreement with everything said and completely understand the notion of abundance conceptually, or as an ideal, yet wonder how does one, in actuality, achieve and live from a place of abundance?
+You may think all this abundance talk sounds great and you totally agree with everything said and completely understand the notion of abundance conceptually, or as an ideal, yet wonder how does one, in actuality, realize and live from a place of abundance?
 The foundation of abundance is unadulterated love of oneself.
 So the question can easily be reframed to how does one learn to love oneself wholeheartedly and without fail, which is a question that eludes many.

 The only steadfast prerequisite throughout this inexhaustible and boundless journey of expanding freedom is the ability to be willing and open: the capacity to become ready, eager, and receptive similar to the unprejudiced inquiry, wonder, and delight of a child seeing and hearing something for the first time.
 This may sound trite, but you will be looking inward at yourself, and, in order to love yourself, you must first learn to be kind with yourself, which can be difficult for some unless you adopt a playful perspective reminiscent to that of a child’s.
 This looking inward, intently and critically yet without judgment, also requires a bit of courage—a courage that will undoubtedly expand in vigor and bounds the more compassion and love you give to yourself.